-There is no further opportunity to tour the school outside of the event on Thursday 6th October.
+We welcomed current Year 6 students and their parents/carers to our Year 7 Open Event on THURSDAY 6TH OCTOBER 2022 - There is no further opportunity to tour the school outside of the event on Thursday 6th October.

 There is lots of additional information on our website and a list of FREQUENTLY ASKED QUESTIONS AND ANSWERS (please click here) about the school and its admissions process.
 There is also information available on the Government's Compare Schools website (click here).

 You may also wish to view the School's admissions policy, which details the oversubscription criteria.
-A link to Bristol City Council's website for parents/carers to register and make their selection of preferred schools will be made available in September.

 Late applications are those that are received after the deadline for receipt of the Common Application Form of 31st October 2022.
 This includes any change of preference, which is received after the submission date even if the original application was an “on time” application.